 We varied the level of initial water allocations (e_0) from 0 to 5 ML/ha (in steps of 0.1 ML).
-For each level of e_0 we searched for the proportion of land allocated to the irrigated crop (x) that maximized the mean-variance utility function.
+For each level of e_0 we searched for the proportion of land allocated to the irrigated crop (x) that maximised the mean-variance utility function.
 In each case we checked that the utility function satisfied the concavity condition.

 In Figure 1a we show how the optimal land allocated to the irrigated crop (x^) varied for different levels of the initial water allocation (e_0) with and without forward trading under normal conditions.
 Similarly, Figure 1b shows how the optimal land allocation to the irrigated crop varied under dry conditions.
 We assumed unbiased expectations on the forward market.
+This assumption is almost surely unrealistic but assuming biased expectations would also require making further hypotheses on the magnitude and direction of the bias.
+This case is not considered here.